-The cabinet material is Baltic birch plywood.
+The cabinet material is Baltic birch plywood, with birch edge banding.
 A lot of theory is bandied about regarding cabinet materials (and just about every other aspect of speaker design).
 I said the heck with relying upon theory alone, and we built test cabinets in both Baltic birch ply and veneered MDF.
 The birch speaker was more dynamic, and sounded cleaner, and the added cost was considered worthwhile.
 The panels are precision CNC’d and assemble with camlock fasteners, just like Ikea furniture but with the addition of wood glue in each seam to make the box air tight.
 The camlocks assure easy alignment of the panels and good clamping force as the glue dries and a cabinet assembles in just a few minutes.
 We have had a few requests to sell this kit without cabinets.
 That’s not going to be any more possible than buying a new BMW without the suspension.
 The panels are a fundamental part of the sonic character and thus there is no way we could guarantee the sonic quality of this speaker if we didn’t have supervision over the making of the cabinet.
 But you do get to choose your favorite way of finishing them.
 The prototype in the picture was sanded with 220 grit paper, given two coats of Seafin teak oil, sanded with 400 grit paper and buffed to a satiny sheen.
 It took about 20 minutes and looks and feels great.

 The drivers are given extra consideration as well.
 The tweeter horn is covered with a damping material and the mid-woofers are iso-mounted from the cabinet with rubber.
 Impedance compensation has been developed for each driver and it lives on a board inside the cabinet.
 This allows the crossover to be made in a very straight forward manner, the passive one supplied can be updated with an active tube crossover we hope to release in the future.
 Both impedance and crossover boards are engraved and cut from plywood with our in house laser cutter, and components are attached in the traditional method, soldered to metal eyelets – no PC traces!
 The passive crossover can be used with a single amp via the use of jumpers, and with the jumpers removed the speaker may be biamped.
 It fits in a small cubby hole under the speaker, so that it is easily removed for modification or replacement with an active unit.
 Wiring is all Teflon coated OFC – better known as plenum grade CAT5 cable.
 Crossover components include air core inductors, polypropylene film capacitors and low inductance resistors.